What is a Paralegal? Is it Right for Me

 - Studied these relevant areas of law and have shown an academic interest

-Although there are no official qualifications as such, due to the popular nature of paralegal positions, most law firms require at a minimum a 2.2 (and sometimes even a 2:1) in a qualifying law degree, or a similar result in a non-law degree supplemented with a pass on a law conversion course such as the GDL.
+Due to the popularity of paralegal positions, most law firms require as a minimum a 2.2 (and sometimes even a 2:1) in a qualifying law degree.
+Alternatively, a similar result in a non-law degree supplemented with a pass on a law conversion course such as the GDL is acceptable.

 Recently, an increasing number of law firms also require the LPC as a postgraduate qualification too.
 A legal background is a real advantage and so completing this is ideal to get ahead.